eddyzags/pocket-network-helm-chart/README.md

           nodePort: 26656
 ```

-> Note: the `shannon.fullnode.service.local` field creates a Kubernetes Service resource for internal service communication inside the Kubernetes cluster.

 ### Deploy fullnode with Cosmosvisor

 Cosmovisor is a daemon process for Cosmos SDK-based application binaries.
-It monitors the governance module for on-chain upgrade proposals and automatically manages chain upgrades for pocketd.
-By activating this deployment mode, the pocketd process will executed as a sub-process of the cosmosvisor.
+It monitors the governance module for on-chain upgrade proposals and automatically manages chain upgrades for `pocketd` application.
+By activating this deployment mode, the `pocketd` process will executed as a sub-process of the `cosmosvisor` parent process.
 This chart provides the ability to configure Cosmovisor for a full node setup.

 ```
 # values.yaml